techidaily/site-review-topics/source/_posts/possible-ways-to-recover-deleted-files-from-xiaomi-redmi-note-12t-pro-by-fonelab-android-recover-data.md

 <div class="atpl-post-description-part-2">
 <div class="tpl-content-sub-paragraph-normal">
   <p>
     No matter how excellent a Xiaomi Redmi Note 12T Pro is, losing data from it could be a real bummer for many Xiaomi Redmi Note 12T Pro users.
 If you are troubled by how to recover lost data from Xiaomi Redmi Note 12T Pro, this tutorial is the exact problem-solver that you are looking for.
-In order to get back deleted data on Xiaomi Redmi Note 12T Pro no backup, what you need is the help from a professional data recovery tool – <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a>.
+In order to get back deleted data on Xiaomi Redmi Note 12T Pro no backup, what you need is the help from a professional data recovery tool – <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a>.
   </p>
 </div>
 </div>